strawberry-development/LaivastoPixel/README.md

 LaivastoPixel is a pixel art generator library designed to convert images into pixel art.
 I made this after beeing disapointed by other librairy.

-**Note**
+**Important Note**

-This project is a prototype made in few hours, it will evolve.
+This project is a prototype created in just a few hours.
+It is still in its early stages and will evolve over time.
 ## Getting Started
 ### Prerequisites
 - A modern web browser (e.g., Chrome, Firefox, Edge).